joehand/dat-publish/readme.md

 * `port`: Port for http server
 * `discovery`: Public Dat peer.
 Join Dat swarm after a dat-push is finished.

-### Single Archive Options
+### Root Archive Options

 You can choose a single archive to serve at the root.
 This allows you to do things like publish a static website.
 By default it will serve `index.html` at the root and the filelist at `metadata.json`.

-If you have a single archive to publish, run:
+If you have a root archive to publish, run:

-* `dat-publish server-key --single-archive`
+* `dat-publish server-key --root-archive`

 If you have multiple archives on your dat-archiver, you need to specify the archive key to serve as root: